Hiking for Beginners: How NOT to Hike in UK (or anywhere else)

 If you are in the UK, Met Office actually has a website specifically for mountain weather forecasting which includes visibility, likelihood of any weather hazards and a mountain weather map with summit specific forecasts.
 Mountain Weather Information Service has the same but in a more interactive format.

 So long story short - main reason, apart from the obvious lack of preparation, we ended up not hiking further than the Brecon Beacons’ tourist information point.
-There was the thick fog covering the whole area, even the little town of Brecon, and as the lady at the information point so kindly pointed out - we are mad and are probably going to die if we decide to go on that hike.
+There was a thick fog covering the whole area, even the little town of Brecon, and as the lady at the information point so kindly pointed out - we are mad and are probably going to die if we decide to go on that hike.

 Oh and did we mention it was also raining the whole two days we were there?